 How to use movies to learn Chinese

-We can learn a lot from watching a movie, and we usually have fun watching it.
+We learn a lot from watching a movie, and we usually have fun learning it.

 A good story, good-looking actors and actresses or the not so good-looking ones, stunning special effects, mood swaying music, unexpected settings, props, even camera angles can be something to pay attention to.
-But none of these can be compared to dialogues between characters, or a monologue which gives us special insights to the story.
-To a good extent, language discloses what a character is really thinking or hiding, and gives us cues for the plot.
-Even the “unspoken thing” needs language to support.
+But none of these can be compared to dialogues between characters, or a monologue which gives us special insights to the story or to the characters.
+To a certain extent, even the “unspoken thing” needs languages to support.

-From a Chinese learner point of view, movies are a good resource for Chinese language input.
-It is full of daily conversations, slangs, idioms, social languages, business languages, historical knowledge, and accents.
-Many Chinese teachers love to use movies in their classes.
+From a Chinese learner point of view, movies are a good resource for learning Chinese.
+It is full of daily conversations, slangs, idioms, social languages, business languages, historical knowledge, formal speeches and different accents.
+For these same reasons, dialogues and monologues are hard to follow because they are full of slangs, idioms, formal expressions, different accents, and so on.

-The only problem is that people speak Chinese too fast in movies that they are difficult to follow.
 What are the best ways to use Chinese movies to learn Chinese?
+Below are some of my ideas.

 Lower level students